sogaiu/ts-questions/README.md

 # Tree-sitter Questions

-Some tree-sitter-related questions with discussions and some answers and demos.
+Some tree-sitter-related questions with discussions and some answers.

 * [What Files Are Involved in `tree-sitter generate`?](questions/generate-subcommand-files/README.md)